-The impact a high ranking, on the right search query, can have on revenue is huge – being able to climb one ranking can increase your Click Through Rate, which usually leads to an increase in revenue if you can convert the extra traffic.
+High rankings, on the right search queries, can have a huge impact on revenue.
+Being able to climb one ranking can increase your Click Through Rate, which usually leads to an increase in revenue if you can convert the extra traffic.

 Google has 94.15% search engine market share, which means that Google has almost achieved a monopoly in internet search.

 Personalization improves the customer experience

 One of the goals of implementing personalization is to improve the customer experience, which in the end will increase revenue.
 When personalization is implemented on a website and the customer experience is improved, it will automatically also improve important metrics such as:

 - Bounce Rate